speakeasy-api/openapi-directory/SDKs/googleapis.com/connectors/v1/go/README.md

 ### projects

+* `ConnectorsProjectsLocationsConnectionsConnectionSchemaMetadataRefresh` - Refresh runtime schema of a connection.
 * `ConnectorsProjectsLocationsConnectionsCreate` - Creates a new Connection in a given project and location.
 * `ConnectorsProjectsLocationsConnectionsList` - Lists Connections in a given project and location.
 * `ConnectorsProjectsLocationsConnectionsPatch` - Updates the parameters of a single Connection.